How to choose the best noise-cancelling headphones

 Best for music lovers

-These are one of the top noise cancelling headphones, picking up on an even bigger number of frequencies so that it really is just you and the music for up to 30 hours on a full charge.
+These are one of the best noise cancelling headphones, picking up on an even bigger number of frequencies so that it really is just you and the music for up to 30 hours on a full charge.
 As well as incredible audio, one of the best features of these headphones is Speak-to-Chat.
 When you start talking, your headphones will automatically pause your music.
 Pretty smart!

 Budget beat-makers: JBL Tune 750BTNC Wireless Bluetooth Noise-Cancelling Headphones